ogmini/Notepad-Tabstate-Buffer/README.md

    - Action (1 byte)
    - Other information dependant on the action such as character inserted

-### Insertion Chunk
+### Addition Chunk

-Below is an example of a chunk of bytes that represent the insertion of the character 'a' at position 0.
+Below is an example of a chunk of bytes that represent the addition of the character 'a' at position 0.

 ![Screenshot of Insertion](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/Insert-Chunk.png)